 - 2 cloves garlic, smashed (Lay the blade of a large knife over a clove and press down with the palm of your hand, remove skin, roughly cut.)

 - 5 sprigs fresh thyme, tied in a bundle with kitchen string

 It is recommended that you use the French practice of ‘mise en place’ which means to have all the ingredients prepared and ready to go before you start the cooking.
 It allows you to concentrate on the cooking and removes a lot of stress, you won’t over cook something or miss a step or an ingredient.
 I’ve made a habit of always doing ‘mise en place’ because it makes cooking more enjoyable for me, but it’s especially good to do it for more complex recipes that have a lot of steps to them.

 Preparation: Start the beef stock boiling down.
 Slice the bacon.
 Have the meat cut, if necessary, and patted dry so it will brown.
 Cut up the carrots and the onion.
 Have the tomato paste measured in a spoon or small dish.
 Smash and cut the garlic.
 Tie up the sprigs of thyme and set the bay leaves on the bundle.
 Measure the salt and pepper and the flour.
 Wash and trim the mushrooms, leaving some of the stem, and cut them in half or quarters depending on size.
 To peel the pearl onions, cut off each end and place them in boiling water for 30 seconds and then plunge them into ice water to completely stop the cooking.
-Make a slit down one side with a paring knife and slip them out of the outer skin.
+If they don’t pop out of the skins when you squeeze them, make a slit down one side with a paring knife and slip them out of the outer skin.
 Lastly, measure the wine.
 Pour 1/2 cup of the beef stock into a measuring cup and set aside for the pearl onions.

 Serve with mashed potatoes or mashed cauliflower for low carb or paleo, sprinkled with fresh thyme leaves.